| How do I get my Troop involved in Orienteering?

 it is probably best to work with an organized Orienteering

+club for your first experience.
 If there is a local Orienteering club in your area contact them

 to get their schedule of events.
 A troop can usually attend a regular